ebrehault/slides/plone/ploneconf-2017-keynote.md

 That's probably half of the age of more than a half of the people here.

-But that's clearly more than twice the age of the average JS framework.
+But that's clearly more than twice the age of the average JavaScript framework.

 --------------------------------------------------------------------------------

 # This slide is pointless, ignore it

 <img src="./formula.png" />

+# Presenter Notes

+anyway....

 --------------------------------------------------------------------------------